About Us

 Erica Thunder, JD

 Erica Thunder is a formerly practicing attorney, a former dual Cabinet-level executive, and an enrolled Tribal citizen of the Mandan, Hidatsa, and Arikara Nation who has spent 15+ years building what did not exist and transforming what no longer worked.
 She wrote the law — authoring Congressional testimony before the U.S. Senate Committee on Indian Affairs that resulted in the passage of federal legislation.
-She built the program — creating the Ho-Chunk Nation’s first-ever wraparound behavioral health program, North Dakota’s first-ever reentry and criminal justice initiative, and the first-ever Tribal health equity position within a $7.5 billion health system.
-She led the agency — serving as the first Native American Labor Commissioner in North Dakota history and the first Indigenous person to hold two simultaneous Cabinet-level positions in the state, recovering over $100 million and achieving a 100% legislative advocacy success rate.
+She built the program — creating the Ho-Chunk Nation’s first-ever wraparound children and youth care program, North Dakota’s first-ever reentry and criminal justice initiative, and has been invited by world-renowned educational systems to teach on creating law and policy.
+She served as the Commissioner for North Dakota Department of Labor and Human Rights, Executive Director for North Dakota Indian Affairs Commissioner, where she still serves as an at-large appointed Commissioner.
+She is known in North Dakota history and across Indian Country as the first Indigenous person to hold two simultaneous Cabinet-level positions for the State of North Dakota, Her work also resulting in recovering over $100 million in various legal cases and she achieved a 100% legislative advocacy success rate.

 She has been recognized as USA Today’s 2022 Woman of the Year for North Dakota, the University of North Dakota’s 2024 Young Alumni Achievement Award recipient, and the 2025 Distinguished Indian Law Speaker at UND School of Law.
 She has dedicated her career to Tribal relations, child welfare, health equity, legislative advocacy, and rural community development — serving Indigenous communities, underserved populations, and the systems responsible for their well-being with the conviction that every person deserves dignity, every community deserves investment, and every system can be made better by the people willing to do the work.